wp-plugins/smartbroker/readme.txt

 6. A search-by-reference number box, using theme 'ui-darkness'

 == Changelog ==
+= 3.0 =
+* Removed references to sb_search_page as now using sb_search_page_v2
+* Removed reference to sb_search_box as now using sb_search_box_v2
+* Changed to responsive grid layout for search_v2 and listings page
+* Updated prettyPhoto and added custom class to help avoid clashes with other prettyPhoto installations
+* Theme setting will now default to ui-lightness if no valid theme found
+* Added ability to set default tab when opening a listing (see option 'Listing default tab')
+* Added option to hide vat messge completely
+* Improved documentation of settings page

 = 2.1 =
 * Changed from using $xml->count() to count($xml) as $xml->count() only available in PHP >= 5.3
 * Renamed JavaScript UI function 'slider' to 'sb_slider' to avoid potential conflicts with theme scripts